PostHog/posthog/scripts/google_analytics/README.md

 # Google analytics import

 ## Authentication
-In order to use the google analytics api you will need to first get authenticated
+In order to use the google analytics api you will need to first get authenticated.

 1. Visit https://console.developers.google.com/apis/credentials
 2. Create a new credential - OAuth Client ID